Frank Jay Haynes

-Frank Jay Haynes (October 28, 1853 – March 10, 1921), known as F. Jay or "the Professor" to almost all who knew him, was a professional photographer, publisher, and entrepreneur from Minnesota who played a major role in documenting through photographs the settlement and early history of the Northwestern United States.
+Frank Jay Haynes (October 28, 1853 – March 10, 1921), also known as F. Jay, was a professional photographer, publisher, and entrepreneur from Minnesota who played a major role in documenting through photographs the settlement and early history of the Northwestern United States.
 He became both the official photographer of the Northern Pacific Railway and of Yellowstone National Park as well as operating early transportation concessions in the park.
 His photographs were widely published in articles, journals, and books, and turned into stereographs and postcards in the late 19th and early 20th century.